Alphabetical Plant Listing

 Combining Roses and Clematis, Mixing clematis and roses, Growing clematis and roses, Clematis and Roses Combinations, Best Climbing Roses, Best Clematis, Planting Roses and Clematis, Pruning Combining Roses and Clematis, Mixing clematis and roses, Growing clematis and roses, Clematis and Roses Combinations, Best Climbing Roses, Best Clematis, Planting Roses and Clematis, Pruning Combining Roses and Clematis, Mixing clematis and roses, Growing clematis and roses, Clematis and Roses Combinations, Best Climbing Roses, Best Clematis, Planting Roses and Clematis, Pruning

 • You can combine up to 3 different clematis with one climbing rose.
-One advantage of combining several clematis with a rose is to extend the floral display over a longer period of time.
+One advantage of combining several clematis with a rose is to extend the floral display over a longer period.
 For instance, you may select one early-flowering variety of clematis that will bloom before the rose, another midseason variety that will bloom together with the rose, and a late-flowering variety that will bloom after the rose has finished.
 Alternatively, the clematis can be selected to all flower together for maximum visual impact.

 Create Terrific Rose and Clematis Combinations